cityofaustin/atd-airflow/toolbox/certbot/README.md

 # Airflow scripts on atd-data03

+Heads up that these scripts assume that the Airflow project lives in `/usr/airflow/atd-airflow/`.

 ## Request certificate

 The request script has already been run when Airflow was set up on atd-data03.
 The initial certificate expires three months from its request, and the renew script is set to run every month after to keep it valid.